 YEAR (York Experimental Archaeological Research) Centre is an outdoor experimental archaeology workspace located on campus.
 Nestled in amongst a grove of protected trees adjacent to the lake, this is an ideal space for conducting experiments, teaching and running workshops relating to all aspects of material culture.

-At what feels and looks very much like a prehistoric campsite, students can experience first-hand what it would have been like to craft objects in the past using traditional techniques; for example, firing a pot, hafting an arrowhead, or weaving a basket out of reeds.
-As well as the fun of making stuff fireside, students are taught how to design, implement and use scientific methods to document their experiments.
+At what feels and looks very much like an ancient campsite, students can experience first-hand what it would have been like to craft objects in the past using traditional techniques; for example, firing a pot, hafting an arrowhead, weaving baskets out of reeds.

+We now have a large community of PhD students and postdoctoral fellows using the centre, including projects integrating bioarchaeological and experimental archaeological methods.
 The YEAR Centre has institutional membership with EXARC - the ICOM Affiliated Organisation representing archaeological open-air museums, experimental archaeology, ancient technology and interpretation.

 If you are interested in studying experimental archaeology, at any level, please feel free to contact us to discuss possible options.